aysh-mzmdr/Scholars_Playground/README.md

 The `Profile` Section opens up a new page where we are notified about our name, league, score, number of incorrect answers and the number of questions attempted

 In the `Playground` section, we currently have five subjects each having five questions each.
 Each correct answer results in +100 score, while each incorrect answer results in -70 score.
 As we reach 500 score, we are placed in our first league, the `Bronze` league.
-Scores needed to reach the different leagues are metioned in the `Instructions` section.
+Scores needed to reach the different leagues are mentioned in the `Instructions` section.
 Note that after answering a particular subject, the same questions can be re-answered.
 This feature is kept to allow the users to revise the questions again and again, as much they want.

 The questions are MCQ type, with only 1 correct answer.
 The correct answer is highlighted in green after each question is answered.
 When all questions in a particular subject is answered, click the `Submit` button to go back to the home page.